CONABIO/antares3-sentinel-download/README.md

 For now, the Sentinel-2 scene download process is not integrated into the MAD-Mex system.
 The download process is described below using the [sentinelsat](https://github.com/sentinelsat/sentinelsat) and [sentinelhub](https://github.com/sentinel-hub/sentinelhub-py) libraries.

-Before starting, it is mandatory to have an account in AWS and Copernicus Open Access Hub, it is assumed that you have such libraries installed in a UNIX environment, for more details on the installation and configuration of Sentinelat and Sentinelhub you can review the documentation [here](https://sentinelsat.readthedocs.io/en/stable/) and [here](https://sentinelhub-py.readthedocs.io/en/latest/configure.html) respectively.
+Before starting, it is mandatory to have an account in AWS and Copernicus Open Access Hub, it is assumed that you have such libraries installed in a UNIX environment as well as the [sen2cor](http://step.esa.int/main/third-party-plugins-2/sen2cor/) tool, for more details on the installation and configuration of Sentinelat and Sentinelhub you can review the documentation [here](https://sentinelsat.readthedocs.io/en/stable/) and [here](https://sentinelhub-py.readthedocs.io/en/latest/configure.html) respectively.

 The approach we show below is to search the available scenes for a region using the Sentinelsat search engine.
 Here is an example of use for the region of Oaxaca, Mexico for a specific period of time.
 The `--footprints` flag means that you do not download the found scenes but write the results to a file called `search_footprints.geojson`.